 In our teenage years, we considered the main event of the female ovulation cycle to be the arrival of our period.
-But of course the main event of our cycle is—you guessed—ovulation.
-Whether or not we become pregnant depends on many, many factors, one of which is what happens after ovulation.
+But, of course, the main event of our cycle is—you guessed—ovulation.
+Whether or not we become pregnant depends on many, many factors; one of which is what happens after ovulation.

 Some time ago, I interviewed Toni Weschler, the author of Taking Charge of Your Fertility.
 One of the first things she said was how important it was to get rid of two numbers: number 14 as the day of ovulation, and number 28 as the duration of a normal female ovulation cycle.
 I can’t agree more.
-In my workshops and counseling practice what often happens is that as women begin to use the Fertile Heart™ tools to tune in to their inner fertility specialist and pay closer attention to symptoms of ovulation, they discover that their production days schedule needs to be adjusted.
+In my and counseling practice, what often happens is that as women begin to use the Fertile Heart™ tools to tune in to their inner fertility specialist and pay closer attention to symptoms of ovulation, they discover that their production days schedule needs to be adjusted.

 Some women ovulate earlier, some later.
-Some women have shorter cycles others have longer cycles.
+Some women have shorter cycles, others have longer cycles.
 Having said that, on a physical level, the length of the woman’s cycle can also be a clue to impaired thyroid function, or low progesterone levels, leading to what in medical jargon is known as luteal phase defect.
 (Learning about specific ovulation boosting foods and herbs could be a helpful step toward repair.)

 On an emotional level, the length of cycles or annovulation could be a clue to what in the Fertile Heart™ program we call our inner Orphans.
 Our ovulation charting will be most useful if we can simultaneously take this frightened Orphan’s hands gently off the wheel.